UCL

 The fully assembled LZ TPC at the Surface Assembly Lab, SURF, in Aug 2019.
 (Photo credit, Matthew Kapust, SURF)

-The LZ collaboration consists of 250 scientists in 35 US, UK, Portugal, and Korean institutions.
+The LZ collaboration consists of 250 scientists in 37 US, UK, European, Australian, and Korean institutions.
 UCL co-led the crucial Backgrounds and Screening Work Package during the design and construction of the experiment.
 The results of the material screening are now used to construct the high-precision Background Model against which any possible signal will be evaluated.
 You can find more info about our cutting-edge radio-purity assay facilities used to screen potential construction materials here.
 UCL has also held significant leadership roles in constructing and commissioning the experiment.